UNINETTSigma2/documentation/apps/openfoam.md

 # Running OpenFOAM

-Load one of the available OpenFOAM modules, e.g.
+To load a OpenFOAM module, run in the terminal

-    module load OpenFOAM/5.0-intel-2017a
+    module load OpenFOAM/<version>

 Run `module avail` to see the complete list of available versions.
 The table below lists the available versions.